ztzhang/SoundSynth/README.md

 The main file is `online_synth/gen_sound.py`.

 As described above, for video rendering, you need to install [Blender](https://www.blender.org/) and specify its path in `gen_sound.py`.
-Also [FFmepg](https://www.ffmpeg.org) is used to combine seperate sound tracks or rendered images into a single soundtrack / video.
+Also [FFmpeg](https://www.ffmpeg.org) is used to combine separate sound tracks or rendered images into a single soundtrack / video.

 `gen_sound.py` has some options.
-For example, one can use `-r` to skip rendering and `-v` to skip compining rendered images and sound tracks into a single video.
+For example, one can use `-r` to skip rendering and `-v` to skip combining rendered images and sound tracks into a single video.
 Please refer to the help function for a detailed explanation.

 To use the script, one needs to specify the scene id, and a number of paired object id and material id, as